gambolputty/textstelle/README.md

 A submission consists of:
 1. A readme file where you give your text collection a title, a short description and state the source of the collection
 2. files with text (.txt, .csv, json etc)

+# License

+This project and all it's text collections are licensed under the (Do What the Fuck You Want To Public License)[https://en.wikipedia.org/wiki/WTFPL].